EP 15: Nutrition for Families and Creating Healthy Relationships with FoodCheckable Health

-If you have ever wondered or worried about your family's nutrition, our conversation with Registered Dietician and mom of 2 will help set your mind at ease and help you feel more confident in your choices for family dinner time.
+If you have ever wondered or worried about your family's nutrition, tune in to listen to our conversation with Leah Roethel, a registered dietician, and mom of two.
+Leah helps put your mind at ease so you feel more confident in your choices for family dinner time.

-In this episode of the podcast, we dive into questions mama’s may have about nutrition and how they can help their family get a variety of foods into their diets.
+In this episode of Checkable's podcast, we dive into questions mamas may have about nutrition and how they can help their families get a variety of foods into their diets.
 We chat about picky eaters, creating a good relationship with food, making new food fun, and how parents can model healthy eating for their kids.

 Watch the interview on Youtube: https://youtu.be/Jg0dNHUbwyU